 This preparation is suitable to replace egg whites in baking recipes or custards-like chocolate mousse.

-for each egg white, use 1 tsp Agar powder and dissolve it in 1 tbsp water.
+for each egg white, dissolve tsp Agar powder in 1 tbsp water.

 To dissolve, first sprinkle the powder over the liquid, rest for 5 minutes and warm to 90 C over medium heat.

-Using a whisk, whip the mixture well to help dissolve then refrigerate for 15 minutes and whip again.
-Add to the baking mixture as the last ingredient and mix to just combine, do not overwork the mixture.
+Using a whisk, whip the Agar mixture well to help dissolve, then refrigerate for 15 minutes and whip again.
+Add the Agar to the baking mixture as the last ingredient and mix to just combine, do not overwork the mixture.

 - Agar is a vegan alternative to gelatine and can be used in much the same way